hellche/hexlet-git/README.md

 Hello, Hexlet!
-git push -u origin main
+How are you?